Bitter Lessons - 20/24

 Greg checked the fridge.
 "What about a coke?"

 Greg fetched two clean glasses by the sink and filled them up.

-Scotty drank greedily while Dennis just clutched the glass with both hands.
-Maybe to keep them from trembling.
+Scotty drank greedily while Dennis just clutched the glass with both hands to keep them still.

-"Nothing," he spat, while a wave of bitterness rushed through him like burning fire.
-This mess is my own fault, only mine.
+"Nothing much," he spat, fighting off the wave of bitterness rushing through him like burning fire.
+This mess is my own fault.
 I should have talked to Gil about our unsatisfying situation long ago.
-"There´s a first time for everything."
+"There's a first time for everything, isn't it?"

-"You´re right," she gave in.
-"I´m sorry."
-She made herself comfortable in the second armchair and Greg was quite surprised by her willingness to talk this through.
-That´s a first indeed.
-All this because I´m gay?
-Bemused, he noticed that Scotty had closed his eyes and leaned against his brother.
-Dennis took the glass out of Scotty´s hands to put it on the table.
-Spiritlessly, he sipped on his coke and watched Greg back.
+Scotty had closed his eyes and leaned against his brother.
+Dennis removed the glass from Scotty's hands to put it on the table.
+Spiritlessly, he sipped on his coke then and returned Greg's look.
 His hazel eyes were glazed with sadness.
-"My dad is gonna kill me."
+"Dad is gonna kill me."

-"That´s nonsense.
-Your brother wasn´t a little kid anymore.
-You couldn´t have observed him every second."
+"That's nonsense.
+Your brother wasn't a little kid anymore.
+You couldn't have watched over him every second."

 Scotty moaned and Dennis pulled him closer.

 "Was it that important to you to be here tonight?"
 Greg continued their conversation.

 Dennis shrugged.
 "Looks like it."